Ericsson aims for margin jump beyond 2022 as it sets new targets

-STOCKHOLM, Nov 9 (Reuters) - Sweden's Ericsson ERICb.ST is targeting an operating margin excluding restructuring charges of between 15% and 18% beyond 2022, it said ahead of Tuesday's capital markets day.
+STOCKHOLM, Nov 10 (Reuters) - Sweden's Ericsson ERICb.ST is targeting an operating margin (EBITA) excluding restructuring charges of between 15% and 18% beyond 2022, it said ahead of Tuesday's capital markets day.

+The telecom equipment maker has benefited from the global deployment of 5G technology just as diplomatic pressure from the United States is pushing out market leader Huawei from more countries in regions such as Europe.

 "Growth as well as gross margin improvements, driven by software sales and operational leverage, will be the cornerstones in reaching the long-term targets," the telecoms gear maker said in a statement.